AymDev/MessengerAzureBundle/README.md

 This transport provides 2 stamps:

-### AzureReceivedStamp
+### AzureMessageStamp

+The `AymDev\MessengerAzureBundle\Messenger\Stamp\AzureMessageStamp` stamp is added to sent and received messages and
+contains:

+ - the *topic* or *queue* name
-The `AymDev\MessengerAzureBundle\Messenger\Stamp\AzureReceivedStamp` stamp holds the original message body and an optional deletion URL.
+ - the original sent/received message
+ - the subscription name for received messages from *topics*
+ - the delete URL for received messages in `peek-lock` receive mode

 ### AzureBrokerPropertiesStamp

 The `AymDev\MessengerAzureBundle\Messenger\Stamp\AzureBrokerPropertiesStamp` stamp is used for the [message properties](https://docs.microsoft.com/en-us/rest/api/servicebus/message-headers-and-properties).
 It is automatically decoded when consuming a message and is encoded when producing a message if added to the *envelope*.

+### AzureReceivedStamp

+The `AymDev\MessengerAzureBundle\Messenger\Stamp\AzureReceivedStamp` stamp holds the original message body and an optional deletion URL.
+>This stamp is deprecated in favor of the AzureMessageStamp and will be removed in v2.

 ## Serialization